pyokagan/pycsdl2/docs/api/render.rst

    :param int g: The green color value multiplied into copy operations.
    :param int b: The blue color value multiplied into copy operations.

+.. function:: SDL_GetTextureColorMod(texture) -> tuple

+   Returns the additional color value multiplied into render copy operations.

+   :param texture: The texture to query.
+   :type texture: :class:`SDL_Texture`
+   :returns: A tuple ``(int, int, int)`` with the red, green and blue
+             components of the color respectively.

 .. function:: SDL_DestroyTexture(texture)

    Destroys the specified texture, freeing its resources.